caiush/caiush.github.io/_posts/2016-01-12-banana-pi-m3-benchmark.markdown

 ./sysbench/sysbench  --test=cpu --num-threads=4 run
 {% endhighlight %}

-We compute the number of primes per second in both single threaded and when the number of threads equals the number of cores on the box.
+We compute the number of primes per second in both single threaded and all threads: 4, 8 and 1 for the RPi2, BPiM3 and GCE respectively.

 | threading | Bpi M3 | RPi2 | GCE |
 |-----------|---------|------|-----|
 | Single (primes/sec) |68.5	 | 33.7	| 943.4 |
 | Multi (primes/sec) | 403.2 | 133.3 | 943.4 |

-As expected the the Bpi-M3 is about 4 times as fast as the RPi2 and (for this computation) about half the speed of the GCE instance, which when you consider the cost of the BPiM3 is really quite a great deal.
+As expected the the Bpi-M3 is about 4 times as fast as the RPi2 and (for this computation) about half the speed of the GCE instance, which when you consider the cost of the BPiM3, is really quite a great deal.

 # The Cost of Computing Primes